decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/data/index.md

 A substantial amount of both computational and linguistic research on event representations has focused on categorical, coarse thematic roles such as *AGENT* and *PATIENT*.
 In spite of this, there is evidence going back to Dowty 1991 that this is the wrong grain size to look for thematic information: the appearance of roles like *AGENT* represents a conglomeration of finer-grained thematic properties such as *causation*, *volition*, *change-of-state*, etc.

-In this line of work, we have developed a semantic proto-role annotation task, and shown that it readily leads to quality annotations with minimal training in crowd-sourcing situations.
+In this line of work, we develop a semantic proto-role annotation task, and shown that it readily leads to quality annotations with minimal training in crowd-sourcing situations.
 Decomposing thematic roles into fine-grained proto-role properties provides both theoretical and practical gains: not only does it lead to a better account of the mapping of semantic representations to syntax, it also leads to more tractable semantic annotation tasks.

 For a detailed description of the datasets and the item construction and collection methods as well as models of these data, please see the following papers: